rsdoiel/antenna/planet.md

 ---

-## Harvard sues over foreign students enrolment block
+## Judge halts US govt move over Harvard student enrolment

 date: 2025-05-23, from: RTÉ News

-Harvard University is suing the Trump administration over President Donald Trump's decision to revoke the Ivy League school's ability to enrol international students.
+A US judge has blocked the Trump administration from revoking Harvard University's ability to enroll international students, a move that ratcheted up White House efforts to conform practices in academia to President Donald Trump's policies.

 <br>